pcm720/OSDMenu/README.md

 - `hdd0:` — internal APA-formatted HDD
 - `rom?:` — ROM binaries
 - `cdrom` — CD/DVD discs
-- `fmcb` — special path for the patcher
+- `osdm` — special path for the patcher

 Device support can be enabled and disabled by changing build-time configuration options (see [Makefile](launcher/Makefile))